jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 * Get and build the PyMQI library.
 You can download from here: https://github.com/dsuch/pymqi
 * Untar the MQ modular input release to your $SPLUNK_HOME/etc/apps directory.
 * Copy the built PyMQI library to the $SPLUNK_HOME/etc/apps/TA-mq/bin folder.
+* On some Linux systems it is required to make a symbolic link the the pymqe.so shared library:  `ln -s pymqe.cpython-36m-x86_64-linux-gnu.so pymqe.so`
 * Copy python c_types library directory to the $SPLUNK_HOME/etc/apps/TA-mq/bin directory.
 Splunk's Python interpreter is built with UCS-2.
 Make sure you use a compatible _ctypes.so library.  **NOTE:  This step is not required if running Splunk V8+as the ctypes library is included for both Python2 and Python3.**
 * Ensure that the pymqi and ctypes libraries can be imported when using the Splunk Python interpreter.
 * Restart Splunk